Understanding RIRs and their role in IPv4 address allocation

 - Database Management

-RIRs maintain up-to-date public databases of IP address allocations.
-This information is critical for network administrators to manage their IP address resources efficiently, and for proper notification of abuse complaints to IP address owners.
-The RIRs are essentially like title companies that publicly record which entities own which IP address blocks.
+RIRs maintain up-to-date public databases of IPv4 address allocations.
+This information is critical for network administrators to manage their IPv4 address resources efficiently, and for proper notification of abuse complaints to IPv4 address owners.
+The RIRs are essentially like title companies that publicly record which entities own which IPv4 address blocks.

 - IPv6 Transition